Mmat97/fundParser/README.md

 python3 -m main 0001166559
 ```

-output.tsv file in fundParser directory contains the newly outputted tsv data for the given ticker,
-in this case the table for Gates Foundation
+output.tsv file in fundParser directory contains the newly outputted tsv data for the given ticker.
+In this case the table for Gates Foundation